FOCUS AREA #1

 Promote sustained, inclusive and sustainable economic growth, full and productive employment and decent work for all.

 8.7 Take immediate and effective measures to eradicate forced labor, end modern slavery and human trafficking and secure the prohibition and elimination of the worst forms of child labor, including recruitment and use of child soldiers, and by 2025 end child labor in all its forms.

 8.8 Protect labor rights and promote safe and secure working environments for all workers, including migrant workers, in particular women migrants, and those in precarious employment.

-- We ensure that our subcontractors act in accordance with our Supplier Requirements, which include the observance of human rights in activities that are directly related to our operations.
-We published the Supplier Requirements on our website.
+- Our Supplier Requirements include the observance of human rights in activities that are directly related to our operations.
+The Supplier Requirements are published on our website.